 Since acrylic paint dries more quickly then oil paint, I usually use multiple layers with acrylic and extend my painting process over the course of a day or more.

-1. For the first layer, opaque colors of green and purple are applied touching together with a hard edge to delineate the foreground from background.
+1. For the first layer, opaque colors of green and purple are applied touching with a hard edge to delineate foreground from background.
 Let that layer dry.

-2. Using Titanium White, which is very opaque, paint the shape of the lemon.
-This application of white will help keep the yellow color of the lemon to stay crisp and bright when it is applied in the next step.
-Yellow, without the white underneath, is not opaque enough to cover over the background colors sufficiently.
+2. Use Titanium White, which is very opaque, to paint the shape of the lemon.
+This will keep the yellow color of the lemon crisp and bright when it is applied next.
+Yellow without the white underneath, is not opaque enough to cover over the background colors sufficiently.

-3. Here, for the third layer, add yellow over the white for the lemon.
+3. Add yellow over the white for the main lemon color.

-4. For the fourth layer, a strategy for varying the colors is applied rather roughly.
+4. Plan a strategy for varying the colors.
+This can be applied rather loosely.
 Instead of trying to get smooth gradations at this point, focus on mixing and applying a wide range and variety of each of the three colors: green, purple and yellow.
 Prior to this, the flat evenly applied colors do not help to create volume and space, but varying and shifting the colors will.

-5. The fifth and last layer uses the same variety of colors applied in the previous step, but this time the focus is on blending them carefully for a more realistic appearance.
+5. Use the same variety of colors applied in the previous step, but this time the focus is on blending them carefully for a more realistic appearance.